Skip to main content

 In Bitbucket 8.16, Atlassian has updated some of the Java libraries used by Bitbucket.
 Unfortunately, the updated Java mail library version 1.6.2 has introduced a problem that leads to S/Notify not being able to get hold of and encrypt emails any more.
 Details about the problem are documented here.
 The issue has been fixed in version 1.6.4 of the Java mail library.

-The issue affects S/Notify from Bitbucket 8.16.
-It is independent from the release version of S/Notify.
+The issue affects S/Notify from Bitbucket 8.16.x up to and including 8.19.x, and it is independent from the release version of S/Notify.

 Resolution